Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-Responsive Repairs Performance
+BDMS Responsive Repairs Performance

-Concerns were raised regarding the 223 open damp and mould repair jobs.
-The Strategic Director for My Place explained that a damp and mould policy ensures all properties are inspected within a ten-day window, with the first treatment also carried out within this timeframe.
-A wider plan is in place to be more proactive, including preventative maintenance such as gutter cleaning.
-Ten vulnerable individuals were identified among those with overdue damp and mould jobs, and these cases are prioritised using diagnostic metrics.
-It was clarified that moving residents to alternative accommodation is rare.
-Jobs are classified as overdue if they surpass their allocated timescale, with historical overdue jobs being a result of long-standing legacy issues, whereas current overdue jobs are for shorter periods.
+However, concerns were raised regarding the 223 open damp and mould repair jobs.
+The Strategic Director for My Place explained that a damp and mould policy is in place, ensuring all properties are inspected within a ten-day window, with the first treatment carried out within the same timeframe.
+A wider plan is in place to be more proactive, including planned maintenance such as gutter cleaning.
+The Chief Executive for BDTP confirmed that ten vulnerable individuals were among those with overdue damp and mould jobs, and that these individuals were prioritised.

-The Committee resolved to:
+The committee resolved to:

 • Note the progress made since the previous report in March 2024.